-Students at North Ryde-based Macquarie University have broken records, The Footnotes can reveal.
+Students at Randwick-based UNSW have broken records, The Footnotes can reveal.

-More than 83 per cent of students assigned to media, arts and music classes in Faculty of Arts building Y3A have switched degrees to avoid a trek – which some have likened to the Kokoda Track – to the westerly building.
+More than 83 per cent of students assigned to classes in both the Sir Clancy Auditorium and Squarehouse have switched degrees to avoid a trek – which some have likened to the Kokoda Track.

-“When my parents mentioned walking ten kilometres through the desert to get to school, I thought they were over exaggerating” Matt (19) a second-year student, and son of a Macquarie Alumni, tells us.
-“A year sprinting to media classes in Y3A has given me ankle and knee problems.”
+“When my parents mentioned walking ten kilometres through the desert to get to school, I thought they were over exaggerating” Matt (19) a second-year student, and son of a UNSW Alumni, tells us.
+“A year sprinting to media classes in Sir Clancy Auditorium has given me ankle and knee problems.”

-Students have cited the university’s train station as even an inadequate warm-up for the terrifying depth of Y3A.
+Students have cited the university’s construction work re routes as even an inadequate warm-up for the terrifying depth of Sir Clancy Auditorium.

-“I think I’m just going to do Marketing or Econ or something,” Matt continues.
-“There’ll all grouped together and closer to UBar”.
+“I think I’m just going to do Marketing or Engineering or something,” Matt continues.